Photo credit: University of Michigan, School of Public Health

-3) Analyzing Evidence of Disparate Impact and Disparate Treatment in the Workplace
+4) Analyzing Evidence of Disparate Impact & Disparate Treatment in a Workplace

 Dr. Morrel-Samuels, in conjunction with Ed Goldman (the lead attorney for the University of Michigan Health System) has written a guide for plaintiffs and defendants on using statistics to evaluate evidence of Disparate Impact /Adverse Impact and Disparate Treatment in the workplace.
 See “Who, What, and Where: Guidelines for the Statistical Analysis of Disparate Impact in EEO Litigation.”
 He has also written on Affirmative Action and some of its complexities (Distinguishing Reverse Discrimination from Overcorrection: Statistical Methods for Clarifying this Neglected Distinction and Why It Matters), which was presented at the annual meeting of the American Psychological Association.
 He has more than a decade’s experience as an expert witness in disparate impact cases, and (unlike most psychologists) is knowledgeable about both the relevant case law and published research in the behavioral sciences.
 For more information see the paper on Using Statistical Evidence to Prove Causality to Non-statisticians.